Frequently Asked Questions

 Yes, you can enroll with our ACH Debit Authorization Form or register online with PSN (Payment Service Network). https://www.paymentservicenetwork.com/Login.aspx?acc=RT23799

-Yes, we are able to take one-time payments in person or over the phone.
+Yes, we are able to take one-time payments in person or over the phone for utility bill payments only.

 Payments are due by the 25th of the month.
 A late fee will be applied to any past due accounts.